webix-hub/gitbook-webix-jet/details/routers.md

 });
 ```

 Note that there is a router prefix that is present in the URL instead of a hashbang.
+You must provide it if the app is hosted in a folder.
 In your *index.html* you should set the relative URL with the same prefix:

 ```html
 <script type="text/javascript">